Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 In 2015, a ring called "Sunrise" sold for a record-breaking sum at a major international auction in Geneva.
 Twenty-five carats of Burmese ruby in a setting by one of the leading Paris haute joaillerie houses.
 It set a world record price per carat for any ruby and for any coloured gemstone.

 Why does it fetch such prices?
 Because a quality specimen is rarer than a diamond of the same size.
 Gemologists call it the king of gemstones for good reason.
 Within the "big four" (diamond, ruby, sapphire, emerald), red corundum is the only one that can exceed the price per carat of the finest diamond.
+That rarity is not a slogan: a fine ruby above two carats is a genuinely scarce object on the global market.

 This is despite the fact that the ruby and the sapphire are exactly the same mineral: corundum.
 The difference lies solely in trace elements that give colour.
 Red means chromium; everything else is sapphire.
 Those 1-2% of chromium transform ordinary corundum into a legendary gem that has been hunted for millennia.
+Chromium is also what gives a Mogok ruby its red fluorescence under ultraviolet light, the physical explanation of what merchants spent centuries describing as an inner fire.

 Ruby jewellery: what to choose